Periodontal Therapy Preventing Fort Worth Gum Disease

 You can prevent gum disease by eating a balanced, nutritious diet and by visiting Distinguished Dental for regular hygiene appointments every six months.
 During your next cleaning, your hygienist will remove bacteria, plaque, and calculus — all of which contribute to the formation of gum disease — from your smile so that you stay gum disease-free.
 What’s more, patients who struggle with mild gum disease (known as gingivitis) can often manage their condition with more frequent dental cleanings.
 All of which is to say that hygiene and cleaning appointments at Distinguished Dental are vital.

 Do you want to learn more about periodontal therapy from Dr. McIntosh?
 Call to set up a general dentistry visit.
-We are proud to offer comprehensive general, cosmetic, and restorative dental service to patients in Keller and all surrounding communities.
+We are proud to offer comprehensive general, cosmetic, and restorative dental service to patients in Fort Worth and all surrounding communities.